MicrosoftDocs/azure-docs/articles/active-directory/authentication/troubleshoot-cloud-native-certificate-based-authentication.md

 ms.collection: M365-identity-device-management
 ms.custom: has-adal-ref
 ---
-# Troubleshoot cloud native certificate-based authentication in Azure Active Directory
+# Troubleshoot cloud native certificate-based authentication in Azure Active Directory (Preview)

 This topic covers how to troubleshoot cloud native certificate-based authentication in Azure Active Directory.

+>[!NOTE]
+>Cloud-native certificate-based authentication is currently in public preview.
+Some features might not be supported or have limited capabilities.

 ## Next steps